Sea Mar FAQ

 QUALITY HEALTH CARE

-We expect Sea Mar to operate the clinic Monday – Friday, 8 am – 5 pm, at a minimum.
+Sea Mar has agreed to operate the clinic Monday – Friday, 8 am – 5 pm, at a minimum.
+The clinic will operate in the same building.

 Patients will call the Lopez Clinic directly to schedule appointments and for other needs.

-Sea Mar has agreed to grant 24/7 access to the clinic for use by Lopez Fire/EMS.
+Sea Mar has agreed to grant 24/7 access to the clinic for use by Lopez Fire/EMS in order to stabilize patients.

 FINANCIAL SUSTAINABILITY

-Through careful financial management, the Lopez Island Hospital District has built up a reserve that is sufficient to cover anticipated start-up costs.
+Through careful financial management, the Lopez Island Hospital District has built up a reserve that is in addition to the tax levy funds collected each year and sufficient to cover anticipated start-up costs.
 The District’s reserve stands at $600,000 as of January 2026.

 Sea Mar is a Federally Qualified Health Center, which would enable the Lopez Medical Clinic to receive additional federal resources.